-The Sherwood Foresters was a regiment set up in 1881 during the Childers Reforms of the British Army.
-It merged the rifle volunteer and militia units of Nottinghamshire and Derbyshire with two regular regiments, the 45th (Nottinghamshire) (Sherwood Foresters) Regiment of Foot and the 95th (Derbyshire) Regiment of Foot, with the regular regiments becoming 1st and 2nd Battalions of the new unit.
+The Sherwood Foresters was created in 1881 as part of wide-ranging reforms of the British Army.
+The rifle volunteer and militia units of Nottinghamshire and Derbyshire were merged with two regular regiments, the 45th (Nottinghamshire) (Sherwood Foresters) Regiment of Foot and the 95th (Derbyshire) Regiment of Foot.
+The regular regiments became the new unit's 1st and 2nd Battalions.

-During the First World War it raised 13 battalions for home service and 20 for foreign service.
-These fought in Gallipoli and Italy as well as the Western Front, gaining 57 battle honours.
+Both battalions redeployed back to England on the outbreak of the First World War (1914-18).
+During the conflict, the regiment raised 13 battalions for home service and 20 for foreign service.
+These fought in Gallipoli and Italy as well as on the Western Front, gaining 57 battle honours.

-In 1970 the regiment was amalgamated with The Worcestershire Regiment to form The Worcestershire and Sherwood Foresters Regiment (29th/45th Foot).
-Its traditions are now continued by 2nd Battalion The Mercian Regiment (Worcesters and Foresters).
+In 1963, it transferred to the Mercian Brigade.
+Then, in 1970, it was amalgamated with The Worcestershire Regiment to form The Worcestershire and Sherwood Foresters Regiment (29th/45th Foot).
+Its traditions are now continued by 2nd Battalion The Mercian Regiment.

 The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.

 Discover more about The Sherwood Foresters by visiting the Museum of the Mercian Regiment at Nottingham Castle, and Derby Museum and Art Gallery.